Error Feedback Can Accurately Compress Preconditioners: Introduction

 \paragraph{Contribution.} In this paper, we present a new algorithmic approach for reducing the massive memory cost of full-matrix preconditioning at the scale of DNNs, called Error Feedback for Compressed Preconditioning (EFCP), which applies to both adaptive (Adagrad/GGT~\cite{agarwal2019efficient}) and natural-gradient (M-FAC~\cite{2021-MFAC}) full-matrix preconditioners.
 In a nutshell, EFCP works by compressing the gradient window either via high sparsity or extremely low rank.
 In practice, we are able to compress the gradient history by one to two orders of magnitude \emph{without impacting accuracy}, effectively removing the memory limitations of full-matrix preconditioning.

 Our results are enabled by two technical innovations.
 On the conceptual side, the surprising observation behind our work is that the sizable error in the preconditioner induced by gradient sparsification or low-rank projection can in fact be handled via an error feedback mechanism applied to the gradients \emph{before they are stored} into the gradient window.
 For both variants, we provide efficient compression-aware data structures which can leverage compression for memory savings, and can apply to both M-FAC and GGT.
+We also provide partial theoretical justification for the good convergence properties of our algorithm.

-On the practical side, our main contribution is an efficient GPU implementation for EFCP in the case of high sparsity.
+On the practical side, our main contribution is an efficient GPU implementation for EFCP in the case of high sparsity, which realizes our theoretical gains in practice.
 Specifically, this is enabled by a novel GPU implementation of a \emph{dynamic sparse ring-buffer} data structure, in which each element is a sparse gradient tensor, and which enables efficient sparse multiplication against new gradients, as needed for preconditioner computations, as well as fast gradient insertions and removals, as required by the sliding window semantics.

 We validate our implementation experimentally on standard vision (ResNet/ImageNet) and language modeling (BERT/GLUE) tasks.
 Results show that EFCP enables us to significantly reduce the memory overhead of full-matrix preconditioning, to the point where it is in the same range as the memory required by standard optimizers such as SGD with Momentum or Adam.